ColinKennedy/nvim2/README_6.md

 https://github.com/andrewferrier/debugprint.nvim
  - It provides commands to delete all debugging lines added to the current buffer as well as comment/uncomment those lines.

-- Prevent toggle terminals from showing up in the buffers list
 - https://www.reddit.com/r/neovim/comments/1c9ftdp/how_to_turn_off_code_suggestions_in_strings/

-- Figure out why typing is slow in this file - /home/selecaoone/temp/test.py
 - @lsp.mod.defaultLibrary - Make it purple! like the others
-- python argument variable colors are still showing up as orange (disable this)
-- Change spell START and END to be prettier
 - tmux rename window - color should be yellow or white, not red
 - tmux "more tabs" arrow could be a better color.
 Right now it's blue